-The School will make every reasonable effort to maintain confidentiality and guard against unwanted publicity whilst an allegation is being investigated or considered.
+The College will make every reasonable effort to maintain confidentiality and guard against unwanted publicity whilst an allegation is being investigated or considered.

-The School will liaise with the LADO and social care services as to managing confidentiality as appropriate.
+The College will liaise with the LADO and social care services as to managing confidentiality as appropriate.

-If an allegation is made against anyone working with children in the School, the School should not undertake their own investigation of allegations without prior consultation with the LADO or, in the most serious cases, the police, so as not to jeopardise statutory investigations.
-In borderline cases, the School may discuss informally with the LADO on a no-names basis.
+If an allegation is made against anyone working with children in the College, the College should not undertake their own investigation of allegations without prior consultation with the LADO or, in the most serious cases, the police, so as not to jeopardise statutory investigations.
+In borderline cases, the College may discuss informally with the LADO on a no-names basis.

-All allegations should be investigated as a priority to avoid any delay.
+Concerns, including allegations about staff, should be investigated as a priority to avoid any delay.